Ultimate Guide To WordPress RSS

 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-You can do this using plugins.
-Just search inside your ’Add Plugins’ screen for RSS Aggregator, RSS feed to post, etc.
+You can easily do this using plugins.
+Search inside the ’Add Plugins’ screen for RSS Post, RSS feed to post, etc.

 WPeMatico

-WPeMatico is an autoblogging plugin that allows you to publish posts automatically from RSS/Atom feeds that you choose.
+WPeMatico is an easy to use plugin that allows you to publish posts automatically from selected RSS/Atom feeds.

-You can manage all the feeds you import and organize them into categories.
+You can manage all of your imported feeds and arrange them according to categories.

 For more details, go here: